VA Loan Benefits: Avoid PMI Costs With a VA Loan

 Private Mortgage Insurance Explained

 That said, PMI is not necessarily paid over the entire life of the loan.
-Once you establish enough equity (typically over 20%), PMI will no longer be required.
+Once you establish enough equity (typically over 20%), you can typically apply to remove PMI.

 Down Payments & PMI